What are the details for a Test Site?

 General steps that a test site re-create goes thru:

 Test sites are refreshed/re-created in the Configuration Assistant self-service tool at your convenience.
-If you need access to the Configuration Assistant, please submit a service request to the Oracle Service Cloud support team.
+If you need access to the Configuration Assistant, please submit a service request to the Oracle B2C Service support team.

 The standard steps for a test site refresh/re-create completed in the Configuration Assistant are below.

 1 - Delete the existing test site.
 During this time, you will not see a test site in the Configuration Assistant.

 2 - Assigned to the cloning queue.

 3 - Clone the existing production site to the new test site.
 As the site clones, it will appear in the Configuration Assistant.
 However, it will not be accessible until the clone is completed.

 4 - If the "re-create and upgrade" option was selected in the Configuration Assistant, then the new test site is upgraded/updated to the latest version of the product that is available for your site.

 For information on updating a test site, refer to Answer 10925: Updating Oracle B2C Service Test Site Version.